gthomas0/TriviaAPI/backend/README.md

  'success': True}
 ```

-`GET '/questions?page=<page_number>'`
+`GET '/questions?page=<page_number>&limit=<limit>'`
 - Fetches a list of questions, number of total questions, current category, and categories.
-This endpoint can handle pagination with the optional parameter `page`.
-The pagination returns 10 questions at a time.
+This endpoint can handle pagination with the optional parameters `page` and `limit`.
 - Request Arguments: page:int (optional)
 - Example Response:
 ```json